tchen0515/MHW-CCE/README.md

 # MHW-CCE
-The files contain the codes used in Chen _et al._: Multi-trophic level responses to marine heatwave disturbances in the California Current Ecosystem.
-These codes can mainly be categorized into three parts, stored as three folder in this repository:
+This repository contain the codes used in Chen _et al._: Multi-trophic level responses to marine heatwave disturbances in the California Current Ecosystem.
+The scripts are organized into three main categories, each stored in separate folders within this repository:

 1) Satellite data process